apptainer/singularity-userdocs/security_options.rst

 ================

 By default, the root user has a full set of capabilities when they enter the container.
-You may choose to drop specific capabilites when you initiate a container as root to enhance security.
+You may choose to drop specific capabilities when you initiate a container as root to enhance security.

 For instance, to drop the ability for the root user to open a raw socket inside